 Cymreig Sounds of Music was a multilingual production providing multiple opportunities for high quality arts experiences.
 The project was an adaptation of the Sound of Music, re-told from a Welsh perspective.
-It developed out of an extensive research period, followed by a series of intensive auditions – beginning in January 2017, workshops & rehearsals.
+It developed out of an extensive research period, followed by a series of intensive auditions, workshops and rehearsals.

 The performance took place the week beginning 22nd May 2017 and was a great success – well done to all involved.
 With very special thanks to our funders; the Arts Council of Wales, Welsh Government and the Big Lottery Fund.